LAIP Launches MINI JET: The Smart Solution For In-House Fabric Sampling Debuts At ITMA ASIA

 Unlike traditional lab dips that test only a small quantity of fabric, MINI JET allows direct dyeing of up to 20 meters per color, that enable customers to create real garment prototypes, evaluating both color accuracy and fabric behaviour under realistic production conditions.

-What sets MINI JET apart is its 100% dye reproducibility.
+What sets MINI JET apart is its 100 percent dye reproducibility.
 The results achieved on MINI JET can be flawlessly replicated on industrial dyeing machines, ensuring seamless consistency from sample to bulk production without rework or recalibration.

-Another standout feature is its remarkably fast dyeing cycles, which enable up to 50% time savings.
+Another standout feature is its remarkably fast dyeing cycles, which enable up to 50 percent time savings.
 This translates into more sample tests per day, increased operational agility, and faster product development cycles.

 MINI JET is also fully Industry 4.0 ready, offering integration with advanced digital systems for remote monitoring, data analytics, and full process traceability.